natenka/pyneng-book-en/docs/source/book/10_useful_functions/sorted.rst

     In [2]: sorted(list_of_words)
     Out[2]: ['', 'dict', 'list', 'one', 'two']

-When sorting the tuple also the list returns:
+When sorting a tuple also a list returns:

 .. code:: python